LagerhausenAndrew/Capstone_Project/README.md

 ## Issues/Unsolved Problems

+## Final Thoughts

-#### Thank you for taking the time to read from/use my capstone project.
+ Thank you for taking the time to read from/use my capstone project.
 This was an incredible test of my skills gain over the last 12 weeks.